JEP 433: Pattern Matching for switch (Fourth Preview)

 extend the language of patterns to support parenthesized patterns written

-is a pattern.
-A parenthesized pattern (p)
+(p), where p is a pattern.
+A parenthesized pattern (p) introduces the

-pattern variables that are introduced by the subpattern p
+pattern variables that are introduced by the subpattern p.
+A value matches a

-if it matches the pattern p
+parenthesized pattern (p) if it matches the pattern p.

 There are five major language design areas to consider when supporting

-patterns in switch
+patterns in switch:

 - Enhanced type checking